WilliamBattsIII/doubleword/doc/CPU.md

 ### 0x5: reserved
 Reserved exception vector.
 ### 0x6: alignment fault
-When the CPU attempts to load an instruction not aligned to 4 bytes, an Alignment Fault occurs.
-It's usually indicative of some weird memory errors.
+When the CPU attempts to access memory that's not properly aligned to the width of the data, an Alignment Fault occurs.

 ### 0x7: invalid opcode
 An Invalid Opcode exception occurs when the CPU attempts to execute an instruction that doesn't exist.
 Additionally, if invalid control values are set, or invalid operands are included, those would also constitute an Invalid Opcode exception.